getsentry/sentry/docs/install/index.rst

 Install
 =======

+Sentry requires at least Django 1.2 (it will generally take care of this by itself), and Python 2.5.
+Currently Sentry does not work with Python 3.

 If you haven't already, start by downloading Sentry.
 The easiest way is with *pip*::

 	pip install sentry --upgrade